ohMySol/yul-book-examples/02-EVM-data-storages/03-Storage/README.md

 ```

 ### Read from dynamic array(less than 32 bytes value)
-Here I am reading a packed value from dynamic array fully in Yul.
-In the beginning everything pretty much the same like with fixed array(free mem pointer, slot, hash), but after this we need to do a bit of more work to receive a value + remind a bit masking.
+Here I am reading a packed value from a dynamic array fully in Yul.
+In the beginning everything is pretty much the same as with a fixed array(free mem pointer, slot, hash), but after this we need to do a bit of more work to receive a value + remind a bit of masking.
 1. Each storage slot is 32 bytes (256 bits), and each uint8 takes 1 byte
-2. `let slotOffset := div(index, 32)` - a storage slot contains the index-th element.
+2. `let slotOffset := div(index, 32)` - a storage slot containing the index-th element.
 3. `let byteOffset := mod(index, 32)` - a  byte position of the index-th element within the slot.
 4. `packedData` - reads the storage slot containing the packed uint8 values.
 5. `val` - shifts the storage slot to the right, moving to the desired byte position + masks the result to extract only the desired byte (8 bits).